mock-server/mockserver/README.md

 #### 2.1 Request matcher

-A mock expectation tells the mock server how to response when receiving a request.
+A mock expectation tells the MockServer how to response when receiving a request.
 To setup a mock expectation you need to provide the mock response (as described in 1. create mock response) and specify when and how often this response should be provided.

 To specify when a response should be provided a request matcher must be provided.
 When the MockServer then receives a request that matches a matching request it will respond with the response specified in the mock expectation.